mebiae/mebi-neo-11ty/src/blog/you-only-have-one-shot-player.md

 ---
-sub: You only have one shot, player.
+subtitle: You only have one shot, player.
-blogdesc: My experience and opinions on the game OneShot.
+blog_description: My experience and opinions on the game OneShot.
 (More like a described playthrough) (Spoilers!!!)
 date: 2024-08-16
 ---